 How many adults should I bring with my group?

 Tours are limited in size, so for a safe and comfortable experience, we require 1 adult chaperone for every 5 students on a Guided Tour.
 Chaperones within the 1:5 ratio pay the student rate.
 Chaperones must be teachers, school staff with district identification, parents, or other adults over the age of 18 accompanying the group.
-Additional chaperones (more than 1:5) and siblings will be charged a fee of $10.
+Chaperones paying the day-of visit will be charged $10 each.